 This would "freeze" two bond distances connecting atoms 1 and 13 and 2 and 8, respectively.
+This keyword has not been tested thoroughly and the more robust Hookean keyword (see above) is suggested.

 2) The second algorithm bias the dynamics towards a particular reaction channel.
 An example of this option is provided in file path\to\program/examples/FA\biasH2.dat (you also need FA.xyz), which illustrates a way to search for H2 elimination transition states from formic acid.
 For this we use two sets of keywords to apply constant external forces to break or form bonds.
 For bond breakage we use the following: